samcapece/Machine-Architecture/README.md

-# Projects
+# Machine Architecture Projects
 School Projects:
-Contains all of my school projects for my computer science major
+Contains all of my projects for CSCI 2021 Machine Architecture